 Your registered agent should also be reliable and professional enough to handle and forward any correspondence sent to you or your company.

 The price of hiring a registered agent varies depending on the company you choose.
 It is important to understand what is included with the fee for the agent you select.
 For example, some companies may charge a flat fee for all services, while others may charge extra for filing paperwork for annual compliance and for mail forwarding.
+Click here to use A People’s Choice as your registered agent for your corporation.

 If fees for a registered agent are prohibitively high, a person forming a company may consider serving as his or her company’s own registered agent.
 If the person is sure that he or she will be available to receive service at all times during regular business hours, then it may make more sense to serve as his or her company’s agent.
 However, if the business is mainly virtual, or maintains offices in various states, or if the owner is often mobile, selecting a reliable registered agent is a better idea.